frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/loan-management/loan-security-shortfall.md

 A Loan Security Shortfall contains the details about:

-  * The Loan against which there is a Loan to security value shortfall
+  * Loan: The Loan against which there is a Loan to security value shortfall.
-  * The time at which the shortfall record was created.
+  * Shortfall Time: The time at which the shortfall record was created.
-  * The status of the shortfall.
-Pending is the default status and it changes to Complete once a payment is made or additional security is pledged against the loan to satisfy the shortfall
+  * Status: The status of the shortfall.
+Pending is the default status and it changes to Complete once a payment is made or additional security is pledged against the loan to satisfy the shortfall.
-  * Loan amount is the pending loan amount which is used for shortfall calculation.
+  * Loan Amount: Loan amount is the pending loan amount which is used for shortfall calculation.
-  * Security Value is the current pledged security value
+  * Security Value: Security Value is the current pledged security value.
-  * Shortfall amount is the difference between the loan amount and the security value which needs to be repaid to complete the shortfall
+  * Shortfall Amount: Shortfall amount is the difference between the loan amount and the security value which needs to be repaid to complete the shortfall.

 ## 1. Features